 ARCHIVE FOR Info

-GrubStreet has decided to hold all summer 2020 in-person classes remotely via Zoom video conferencing.
+GrubStreet has decided to hold all fall 2020 in-person classes remotely via Zoom video conferencing.
 To see the full list of all our steps in response to Covid-19, including updates about our space and events click here.

 In partnership with MBK Boston and the Black Joy Project by Thaddeus Miles, we're launching the Black Joy Writing competition.
 During a time when the news is mostly dispiriting, we want to read true stories about joy – specifically Black joy: moments, scenes, memories, that celebrate Black families, relationships, culture, and history.
 We are looking for a vivid story that is transporting and meaningful – maybe funny, maybe poignant, but always with joy at its center.
 Learn more and apply before October 12th.